HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 Ensured when a command is referenced but it doesn't exist or check without handlers fails.

-The following arguments are passed to `invalid_command`:
+The following parameters are passed to `invalid_command`:

 | Respective name   | Type          | Description                               |
 |-------------------|---------------|-------------------------------------------|